 Select the State's method of measuring the crash reduction goal as expressed in the corresponding CVSP by using the drop-down box options: (e.g. large truck fatal crashes per 100M VMT, actual number of fatal crashes, actual number of fatalities, other, or N/A).

-Goal measurement as defined by your State: Other
+Goal measurement as defined by your State: Actual # Fatalities

-If you select 'Other' or 'N/A' as the goal measurement, explain the measurement used in the text box provided: Total Number of Fatal & Injury Crashes
+If you select 'Other' or 'N/A' as the goal measurement, explain the measurement used in the text box provided: Outcome reflects total number of fatal crashes